 - Sore breasts: Breasts that are working hard to feed a baby can get painful.
 Keep a couple of clean nappies in the freezer.
 After a feed, place them in your bra to cool and soothe.

-- Baby sick: As you cuddle your baby against your shoulder, he’ll bring up regurgitated dribbles.
-‘A newborn has a very small stomach that can’t help much milk,’ says Ellie.
+- Baby sick: As you cuddle your baby against your shoulder, they’ll bring up regurgitated dribbles.
+‘A newborn has a very small stomach that can’t handle much milk,’ says Ellie.
 ‘And the muscle that keeps the milk in his stomach isn’t very strong.’
 A muslin saves the day.

-- Be aware of sleep associations: A newborn baby usually only wakes up when he’s hungry.
-But as the weeks go on, that starts to change, and he builds sleep associations.
-‘Whatever you do now to help him get to sleep, such as rocking or feeding, he’ll want you to keep doing,’ says Ellie.
-‘Put your baby down to sleep when he’s awake.
-Let him nod off on his own or with a lullaby.’
+- Be aware of sleep associations: A newborn baby usually only wakes up when they are hungry.
+But as the weeks go on, that starts to change, and they build sleep associations.
+‘Whatever you do now to help them get to sleep, such as rocking or feeding, they’ll want you to keep doing,’ says Ellie.
+‘Put your baby down to sleep when they're awake.
+Let them nod off on their own or with a lullaby.’